Plan your next birdwatching trip

 a comfortable pair of shoes for relaxing in the lodges, sunscreen and a hat, insect repellent.
 Personal items–passport and Visa when required for your country, travel insurance documents, personal medicine, ATM accepting Visa or Mastercard are available in all Guatemalan cities.

-Should you only need a guide for a day please send a message to Knut and Claudia.
+Should you only need a guide for a day please contact Knut and Claudia.

 Knut Eisermann and Claudia Avendaño, your local Birdingpal guide